ChrisPenner/session-sauce/README.md

 bind-key C-l split-window -v "zsh -ic 'sess choose'"
 ```

-This runs `zsh` in script mode using an interactive shell so that it loads your zsh plugins (like session-sauce).
+This runs `zsh` in script mode using an interactive shell so that it loads your ZSH plugins (like session-sauce).
 Otherwise it's likely that `sess` won't be on your path, or that your `SESS_PROJECT_ROOT` won't be set.

 If your login shell is quite slow to start up, you may want to use simply `zsh -c` and explicitly source only the `session-sauce` script, but I'll leave that up to you.